 October 19, 2016 - Ready to make good on that promise you made yourself to eat healthier?
 As usual, White Oaks has you covered!
 The farm to fork movement is taking a whole new, very personal approach – one that will have you eating food grown just steps away from your table.

-Grow Kitchen and Café at White Oaks is about to change the way you think about vegetable-based dining – and Chef in Residence, Kyle W. Paton is the mastermind behind the whole delicious plan.
-In the space of just a few months, Kyle’s forged a partnership with the horticultural department at Niagara College and changed a whole lot of grass on the White Oaks property into something far more delectable – an organic culinary garden.
+Grow Kitchen and Café at White Oaks is about to change the way you think about plant-based dining.
+In the space of just a few months, we’ve forged a partnership with the horticultural department at Niagara College and changed a whole lot of grass on the White Oaks property into something far more delectable – an organic culinary garden.
 Where once we had manicured lawns, we now have fertile garden patches filled with students happily planting, nurturing and harvesting organic produce.
 It’s a partnership made in dining heaven!

-Chef Kyle’s emphasis on fresh, local food is matched only by his love for cooking up yummy new menus.
-He’s keen to set every guest on a path to healthy living…and eating!
-You’re going to love this…and you’re going to learn to love surprises because at Grow, we’ll go with the flow.
+You’re going to love this… and you’re going to learn to love surprises because at Grow, we’ll go with the flow.
 Menus will be determined by what’s freshest and most fabulous each day, and every meal will be dictated by the whims of the harvest.
-Because Chef Kyle is a true kitchen wizard, he’ll come up with exciting new recipes designed to have you panting for more kale and whining for extra Brussels sprouts.

 Grow’s chic but relaxed, rustic vibe will be cool and inviting.
 Think of it as the best place in the region to discover the joys of healthy, local, farm-garden-to-table dining while having lunch or dinner with a friend, checking your email, or just giving yourself some time to chill and enjoy all that White Oaks offers.
 As Ferris Bueller said, “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”